VincenzoImp/bigbrotr.com/src/content/docs/api/event.md

 ---
 title: Event
-description: The `Event` class epresents a single NOSTR event.
+description: The `Event` class represents a single NOSTR event.
 ---

-The `Event` class epresents a single NOSTR event.
+The `Event` class represents a single NOSTR event.

 ## Attributes
 - `id` (`str`): Unique identifier of the event, derived from event fields.